wteklabs/acs-cli/readme.md

 Create a config.ini by copying config.ini.tmpl and editing accoringly.

-We strongly recommend you edit the value of `dns_prefix` as this needs to be world unique.
+You will need to edit (at least) the value of `dnsPrefix` as this needs to be world unique.

 # Create or update a cluster